 He's also right when he pointed out that there was wrong on both sides at that rally in Virginia.

-And whether we agree with the right, the alt-right or not for holding the rally, they had a permission, they had a permit, which the ACLU helped to fight and get, by the way.
+And whether we agree with the right, the alt-right or not for holding the rally, they had a permission.

 They fought for them that they might get the permit.

-And so they had that right to be there when Antifa and the Black Lives Matter showed up, armed with spray uh with uh paint and wood and breeze and they they were wrong.
+When Antifa and the Black Lives Matter showed up armed with spray with paint and wood and bricks and things, they were wrong.

-And this president, President Trump, is the first, I mean, in a long time, first president who gave us us his words that he would unite the country and not divide, and he would make us safe, and he's working over time to do that, in spite of having to deal with the left trying to stop him.
+And this president, President Trump, is the first, I mean, in a long time, first president who gave us his words that he would unite the country and not divide.

-What is your reaction to the president arguing that okay, you guys want to take down and he did say it's up to local communities to make the decision.
+What is your reaction to the president arguing that, okay, you guys want to take down, and he did say it's up to local communities to make the decision.

 But what do you make about the president saying, all right, where does it end?